-"Cultivation of cannabis" means the planting, growing, harvesting, drying or processing at a cultivation site of cannabis plants or any part thereof.
+"Cultivation of cannabis" means any activity involving the planting, growing, harvesting, drying, curing, grading, or trimming or processing at a cultivation site of cannabis plants or any part thereof.

-"Cultivation site" means one (1) or more locations or facilities on one (1) legal parcel (or one (1) or more legal parcels if specifically allowed for by this Chapter 10A.17) subject to a single approved Permit where cannabis is planted, grown, harvested, dried, cured, graded, trimmed, processed or packaged for transport, or that does all or any combination of those activities.
+"Cultivation site" means one (1) or more locations or facilities on one (1) legal parcel (or one (1) or more legal parcels if specifically allowed for by this Chapter 10A.17) subject to a single approved Permit for the cultivation of cannabis where cannabis is planted, grown, harvested, dried, cured, graded, trimmed, or processed or packaged for transport, or that does all or any combination of those activities.
 One (1) or more areas of cannabis cultivation may exist on the legal parcel used for that purpose.